 When Mandy kindly invited me to write a guest post for her blog, I thought about some of the most common questions that I get asked by parents.
-“How can I get my child to eat better”, “Is my child’s eating normal”… It occured to me though, that underneath many of these concerns is a more fundamental question: “Do I need help?”
+“How can I get my child to eat better”, “Is my child’s eating normal”… It occurred to me though, that underneath many of these concerns is a more fundamental question: “Do I need help?”

 Like any area of parenting, some things are black and white, and in the nebulous regions in between, lies a lot of grey.
 Let’s start with the black and white.